Brightspace/test-reporting-node/README.md

 ## Report Format

-For details on the schema that the various custom reporters output, see [Report Format](./docs/report-format.md).
+For details on the schema that the various custom reporters output, see [Report Format].

 > [!NOTE]
-> The report format is required in order to upload items to the back-end using
+> This specific JSON structure is required in order to upload reports to the
-> the corresponding [GitHub Action].
+> back-end using the corresponding [GitHub Action].

 ## Developing